By Edward Kroger

 - It provides unique algorithmic sequencing and algorithmic information essential to pattern identification, processing, and recognition of Emotional Warfare and the interplay of its Patterns.

-- The One Divide/Emotional Warfare platform advances traditional platforms and psychologies while remaining consistent with modern theory and practice in both philosophy and psychology.
+- It advances traditional platforms and psychologies (including social and humanistic) while remaining consistent with modern theory and practice in both philosophy and psychology.